minprog/platforms/django/lectures/sql/index.md

 *   [SQLite](https://www.sqlite.org/index.html)
 *   …

 The first two, MySQL and PostgreSQL, are heavier-duty database management systems that are typically run on servers separate from those running a website.
 SQLite, on the other hand, is a lighter-weight system that can store all of its data in a single file.
-We’ll be using SQLite throughout this course, as it is the default system used by Django.
+We'll be using SQLite throughout this course, as it is the default system used by Django.